euantaylor77/AC11002---Assigment-2/README.md

 # AC11002---Assigment-2
-repository for second assignment in WWW authoring module
+* Repository for second assignment in WWW authoring module.
+* Atomic design folder - <a href="Atomic design">Creating an HTML CV</a>